NikiBober/Nikola-Soroka-LSW-Programming-Interview/README.md

 Add player movement by keys.
 For correct detecting is player in range of seller i set another layer to player and edit collision matrix to not detect collision on the same layer.

 Main view is ready.
 Adjust sprites sorting order and colliders, add some decorations.

+Finally Shop UI looks good.
+And added start screen with controls description.
+And birds sounds :)